oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/13-add-data-selectors-to-sales-dashboard.md

 ## Task 8 - Update the Sales Percent Change Year Ago Chart Query

 The query to the Sales Percent Change Year Ago chart will also use the Time Level and Geography selections.
 The geography value is used to select the children of the selected geography.
-Note that the filter uses the PARENT_UNIQUE_NAME column.
+Again, the same query pattern is used.
+The filter uses the PARENT_UNIQUE_NAME column which will result in the query returning the children of the parent hieararchy member.

 1. Replace the SQL Query used by the Update the Sales Percent Change Year Ago chart with the following query: